-The System has the following recurring NAV measurements as of June 30, 2018.
-Excluded from pooled investments below is a short-term stable value fund that the System classifies as Cash Equivalents in the amount of \$670.2 million.
+The System has the following recurring NAV measurements as of June 30, 2019.
+Excluded from pooled investments below is a short-term stable value fund that the System classifies as Cash Equivalents in the amount of \$669.6 million.
+The short-term investment fund is a stable-value (money market-like) investment vehicle for cash reserves, which the System classifies as Cash Equivalents.
+It is managed by the System's Custodian to offer a competitive rate of return through a portfolio of obligations of the U.S. Government, its agencies or instrumentalities, and related money market instruments.
+Principal preservation and liquidity management are the prime objectives.
 At year end, the NAV, unfunded commitments, and redemption terms are as follows: